Science of Smart Investment

 India slips to 106th spot in World Prosperity Index | Business Standard

-has slipped by five places to 106th spot, way below neighbouring and in the World Prosperity Index, largely due to poor 'safety and security' environment.
+India has slipped by five places to 106th spot, way below neighbouring Bangladesh, Nepal, Sri Lanka and China in the World Prosperity Index, largely due to poor 'safety and security' environment.

-In the 'Prosperity Index' ranking of 142 countries compiled by-based Legatum Institute, India dropped from 101st position last year, while continues to remain at the top.
+In the 'Prosperity Index' ranking of 142 countries compiled byLondon-based Legatum Institute, India dropped from 101st position last year, while Norway continues to remain at the top.

 Besides, India has fallen down the prosperity index rankings consistently over the last five years, the report said.